 - I emailed each client explaining the transition I was about to make and the addition of retainers to my pricing structures.
 I also, obviously, explained how the retainers would work.

 - I asked each client to respond with a decision about whether they’d like to go onto a retainer or if they’d like to stay straight hourly.
-To be transparent, I did price my retainers less than straight hourly to incentivize clients to choose that, since guaranteed income every single month was (and is) my ultimate goal.
+To be transparent, I did 1) raise my rates but also 2) priced my retainers less than straight hourly to incentivize clients to choose that, since guaranteed income every single month was (and is) my ultimate goal.
 That being said, the great majority of my clients chose the retainer.

-- I looked over my client list at that time and split it approximately in half, because about half of my clients had been working with me at least a few months, so those were the clients who got transitioned onto the retainer and the new pricing (because I increased my rates at the same time – although the retainer price was cheaper than my new rate for straight hourly, it was still an increase from what I charged previously) starting on October 1st.
-Then, I gave the other half of my clients – the newer ones – an additional month and transitioned them on November 1st.
-Because I notified clients about these changes in mid-August-ish, some clients had about six weeks to prepare for the adjustment, while the rest had about 10 weeks.
+- I looked over my client list at that time and split it approximately in half, because about half of my clients had been working with me at least a few months, so those were the clients who got transitioned onto the retainer and the new pricing (because I increased my rates at the same time – although the retainer price was cheaper than my new rate for straight hourly, it was still an increase from what I charged previously) starting on a specific date.
+Then, I gave the other half of my clients – the newer ones – an additional month and transitioned them at that time.
+Because of when I notified clients about these changes, some clients had about six weeks to prepare for the adjustment, while the rest had about 10 weeks.

 And really, that was that!
 I can’t remember for sure now, as it’s been so long ago, but I may have lost a client or two in the transition – clients who couldn’t afford the rate increase.
 And, for me, that was okay because I’d started a wait list for my services by that point and already had a pretty sizable number of people on it.
-I’m still using these two pricing structures today (retainers and straight hourly), and it’s still true that all but one of my clients do monthly retainer packages.
+I’m still using these two pricing structures today for clients who I’ve retained for this kind of work (even though I’m now focusing on editing services), and it’s still true that all but one of these clients do monthly retainer packages.
 It’s such a relief to have that guaranteed income coming in twice per month, and it helps me stay on top of my systems and processes, including budgeting for both business and personal expenses!

 If you’re a virtual assistant or other service-based business owner trying to figure out how to price your services, I hope this mini-tutorial helps!